 - Sedation — IV sedation is an additional cost on top of the extraction fee

 Surgical extraction of wisdom teeth is 100% Medisave claimable in Singapore, up to $1,250 per tooth.
-You can use your own Medisave or that of an immediate family member (spouse, children, parents, grandparents) to cover the full cost, including:
+You can use your own Medisave or that of an immediate family member (spouse, children, parents, grandparents) to cover the full cost, including: (Read our detailed Medisave claim guide for the full step-by-step process.)

 - Consultation and X-rays